Hi, friends! 💖

 Without further ado, here is my interview with Fonda Lee.
 I hope you’ll enjoy as much as I did!

 Karina: Hi, Fonda!
 Welcome to Afire Pages!
-I am extremely honored to having you here.
-And thank you so much for giving us your time. <3.<3
+I am extremely honored to have you here.
+And thank you so much for giving us your time.

 FONDA LEE: Thank you for having me here!

-Karina: I am extremely in awe and impressed of how you incorporated economic issues in the Green Bone Saga.
+Karina: I am in awe and impressed of how you incorporated economic issues in the Green Bone Saga.
 I was really curious on how were you able to do that.
 When I’ve learned that you have Bachelors and MBA in business and took Economics subject/s, plus you were a corporate strategist, it suddenly make sense.
-And to be honest, I admire you so much as a newly Economics graduate.
-I agreed and shared the same sentiments with the Weather Man of No Peak and I look up to Kaul Shaelinsan as much as I look up to you.
-And I genuinely think I’d learn so much from you.
+And because of that I admire you so much as a newly Economics graduate.
+I genuinely think I’d learn so much from you.
 Anyway, I’m gonna stop here.
-I just want to take this opportunity to fangirl. 😍 LOL.
+I just want to take this opportunity to fangirl. 😍 lol.
 My first question is…

 What for you is the importance of discussing political, economic and military issues in fantasy books?